5 min read

 Check out content and practical guides to help inform your enrollment strategies and programs.

-February of your senior year of high school can be a quiet, yet intense time if you’re a college-bound student.
+February of senior year of high school can be a quiet, yet intense time if you’re a college-bound student.
 At this point, your difficult application work is behind you, and you’re left with little to do but wait for the final piece of the puzzle to appear.

 Now, let’s look ahead to a few items that you should continue monitoring during the month of February: